 Next, she says no sugary drinks.
-Now, I can fall into the idea of not having sugary drinks on a daily basis—and certainly not multiple times a day—but I don’t see anything wrong with an occasional soda.
+Now, I can fall into the idea of not having sugary drinks daily – and certainly not multiple times a day – but I don’t see anything wrong with an occasional soda.

 But then she gets it wrong again by saying no processed foods.
 From pretzels and pasta to lunch meats and “fake cheese”, she claims it all to be “toxic to your system” and that you ought to stick to real, perishable foods.
 Yes, “real” foods should make up the bulk of your diet, but going back to my views on junk food being OK, I don’t fancy living in a Twinkie-free world!
 (And, thankfully, I don’t have to!)

-When it comes to her list of the good foods that you should be eating, I am in agreement.
+When it comes to her list of the good foods that you should be eating, I agree.
 She suggests natural, whole foods including loads of fresh fruits and vegetables and whole grains.
 Fresh meats (preferably grass-fed cows rather than corn-fed ones) and lots of healthy dairy stuff.
 Yep, yep, and yep.

 What’s my point in all of this?